 - Electric heaters can come in a few styles.
 There are

 Let's take a quick review of each style before purchasing an electric heater.

 Wall heaters are useful for supplemental heat in small rooms, especially a bathroom.
 They are usually recessed in the wall cavity between two wall studs and are most often a convection style heater with a motorized fan although some models use silent radiant heat with electric coils and reflective back panel.

-A remote line voltage thermostat may be used to control the baseboard heater or it may come with an integrated thermostat control.
+A remote line voltage thermostat may be used to control the baseboard heater, or it may come with integrated thermostat control.
 It is important to keep the unit clear of drapes and unobstructed by furniture for best performance.

 Toe-kick heaters are ideal for limited space applications.
 They are designed to be very low profile, about 3.5" which allow them to fit nicely in a 4" toe space under cabinets and vanities.
 Their proportions allow the use of a motorized forced air fan to distribute warm air.

 For best performance, they should be used as a supplemental source of heat and have a remote line voltage thermostat.
 However, most models also have the option of a built-in thermostat.

 Cove or Panel Heaters

 Electric cove heaters use direct radiant (infrared) heat for maximum comfort.
 Since radiant heat does not warm the air but rather objects, you, your tile work, tub, etc. are all warmed by the radiant heat energy of the panel.
 Radiant heat allows the panel to be placed anywhere, so this is the reason the cove heater can be located on the wall just below the ceiling.
 Out of the way but still effectively located for your comfort.